alicenab/python3-d-rsl-ri/giris/lists.md

 print(list_2)
 ```

-Aşağıdakı misaldakı iki list isə fərqli addressdir.
+Aşağıdakı misalda iki list isə fərqli addressdir:

 ```
 list_1 = [1]